stratapp/stratapp-website/_blog/crowdsource-ideas-run-challenges-and-embrace-the-talents-of-every-employee.md

   collaboration.
 video_id: TwLYQuZRLoI
 banner_image: ''
-seo_title: ideation | innovation | crowdsource ideas
+seo_title: crowdsource ideas to drive ideation and innovation
 seo_description: Crowdsource ideas to drive ideation and innovation, embracing the talents of all employees.
 feature_image: ''